Metro area air quality · 2025

 Health Impact Assessment

-The Denver-Aurora-Lakewood, CO metro area's air quality is rated Very Poor based on 19.9% good air days.
-There were 8 unhealthy days in 2024 when outdoor activity should be limited.
+The Denver-Aurora-Lakewood, CO metro area's air quality is rated Poor based on 28.8% good air days.
+No unhealthy air days were recorded in 2025.

 How does the Denver-Aurora-Lakewood, CO metro compare?